 I undertook my doctoral studies at the University of Notre Dame in South Bend, Indiana.
 My dissertation was on the theology of Dietrich Bonhoeffer, and was supervised by Gerald McKenny (the committee included Cyril O’Regan, Jennifer Herdt and Robin Lovin).
 While at Notre Dame I was involved with the Sant’ Egidio community at the Cardinal Nursing Home.

 My research focuses on theological ethics in the context of nineteenth and early twentieth-century German theology and philosophy.
-I recently completed on a book on Bonhoeffer's ecclesiology, and am beginning a new project on a theology of ageing.
-I have additional research interests in ecclesiology and ethics, Lutheran ethics, disability studies, phenomenology, bioethics, and political theology.
+I recently completed on a book on Bonhoeffer's ecclesiology, and am beginning a new project on theology and ageing.
+I have additional research interests in ecclesiology and ethics, Lutheran theology, disability studies, phenomenology, bioethics, and political theology.

 Editor, with Adam Clark, Ontology and Ethics: Bonhoeffer and Contemporary Scholarship.
 Eugene, OR: Pickwick Publications, 2013.

 Editor of a special issue of The Journal of Religion Disability and Health.
 Vol.17:3, 2013.

 With Philip Ziegler, Research Workshops in Arts and Humanities funding from The Royal Society of Edinburgh for The Challenge of Bonhoeffer's Theology for Ethics and Public Life, 2013.